- To ensure pupils and their parents & carers are informed and prepared to achieve aspirational next steps into adulthood and/or the world of work.

 - All pupils have access to an engaging, enriched, meaningful and developmental careers programme.

 - All pupils transition to a variety of sustained positive destinations.

-Through a planned Careers Programme, we are committed to providing the appropriate activities and experiences to enable pupils to make well-informed decisions and successful transitions in life and work.
+Through a planned Careers & Enterprise Programme, we are committed to providing the appropriate activities and experiences to enable pupils to make well-informed decisions and successful transitions in life and work.
 We support pupils to prepare for their preferred transitional pathway whether that is to continue with further education, employment, training or living independently.
-We have a person-centred approach to pupil outcomes through our EHCP Annual Reviews process, where we work with all stakeholders to shape clear and ambitious targets for pupils to prepare for their next steps.
-Throughout the Federation our careers programme is known as ‘Futures’.
+We have a person-centred approach to pupil outcomes through our EHCP Annual Review process, where we work with all stakeholders to shape clear and ambitious targets for pupils to prepare for their next steps.

-Our impartial and independent Information, Advice and Guidance (IAG) is provided by Careers South West.
+Our Impartial Information, Advice and Guidance Advisor is provided by FutureSmart Careers www.futuresmartcareers.co.uk

 Please click on the following to view our:

 DCC SEND Local Offer – Education for young adults